 That is where we are when we see Jesus tempted by Satan.
 There are some important things to notice in the account.

-- God made it a special point to express His joy in Jesus after He was baptized.
+- God (the Father) made it a special point to express His joy in Jesus after He was baptized.

 - By implication, Satan never bothered with Jesus prior to His baptism.